Tuesday, 30 July 2024

 The concern is that this will affect the functioning of our society and economy.
 Trust feels like something nice and warm that we should have in our leaders and institutions.
 But we don’t, because that’s not how it works.

-We just need to know that the law or institutional practice says that if we competently follow our leader’s instructions, we are absolved of any liability. if anything goes wrong as a result.
+We just need to know that the law or institutional practice says that if we competently follow our leader’s instructions, we are absolved of any liability, if anything goes wrong as a result.
 Which is why we should always get everything in writing.
-The deal is that we would not question their dumb and self-serving decisions, and they would protect us from the consequences of following those dumb and self-serving decisions.
+The deal is that we will not question their dumb and self-serving decisions, and they will protect us from the consequences of following those dumb and self-serving decisions.

 It’s when that deal is broken that all hell breaks loose amongst the ranks.
 Management that goes looking for low-level scapegoats is tarred and feathered in the press, should the story get that far.
 And management finds out that “staff goodwill” is a real thing, especially when it vanishes.